I. Overview

 Overlap Adjust: When multiple labels are overlapped, this function can be activated, and then the system will automatically stagger the position of labels.

-Custom Axis: For a Custom Area Chart, you can add X or Y Axis under the [Style]>[Axis], and set the attributes of the new axes.
+Custom Axis: For a Custom Area Chart, you can add an additional X or Y Axis under the [Style]>[Axis], and set the attributes of the new axes.
 For example, there are two Y axes in the following figure: Y Axis and Y Axis2.

 Series - Stack and Axis: For a Custom Area Chart, the newly added axes need to correspond to different series.
-You can find the [Stack and Axis] under [Style]>[Series] to custom the series corresponding to the axes, and whether the series is Stacked or 100% Stacked or not.
+You can find the [Stack and Axis] under [Style]>[Series] to custom the series corresponding the axes, and whether the series is Stacked or 100% Stacked or not.
 For example, the Series2 (i.e., Re_order_quantity) corresponds to Y Axis2, and will not be Stacked or 100% Stacked.

 5. Set Special Effect